Skelitin-JS/PhysicalScience-Project/README.md

 This is my "Planet Booklet"

-If you have any problems with the site, please email them to skelitinsite@gmail.com
+If you have any problems with the site, please email them to skelitinsite@gmail.com or 2009ratsnake@gmail.com

 Thank you.